 Fees and payments

 Most insurance companies cover the cost of flu shots in full, but plans differ so it is best to check with your insurance company first.
 If you receive your flu shot at Campus Health Services, we will bill your insurance for you and you will be responsible for any co-payment or deductibles depending on your plan.
-If you do not have insurance, costs for a flu shot are usually around $25-$40 depending on the type of vaccine you receive.
+If you do not have insurance, costs for a flu shot are usually about $50 depending on the type of vaccine you receive.

 Is it the cold or the flu?